Published by Jeremy. Last Updated on November 29, 2023.

 Finally, we end this one with a place that never truly closes- Rivers Casino on the North Shore.
 While we personally do not promote gambling activities on our site too much here, Rivers Casino does need a shoutout simply because the games here are almost always open.

 That being said, Rivers Casino is not like Vegas casino.
-Alcohol is not served on the floor (instead only at on-site bars and restaurants), and alcohol service typically ends around 11 pm even if some spots are open later for food.
-So while you could visit the casino for some late night fun, keep in mind that some of your options will be limited to only gambling late at night.
+Alcohol is not served on the floor (instead only at on-site bars and restaurants), and alcohol service typically ends between 11pm to 1:30am pending location even if some spots are open later for food.
+So while you could visit the casino for some late night fun, keep in mind that some of your options will be limited to only gambling later in the night.

 Do you have a favorite late-night activity in Pittsburgh (after midnight)?
 Comment below to share!